This programme is for people who want to deliver exercise instruction to individuals.

 People working in any of the above roles are experts in all things exercise.
 They know the body well, and hold knowledge about a wide range of exercise techniques.
 These people incorporate health and wellness into their programmes.

 Coming out of this qualification, you will have the skills and knowledge to adapt and deliver appropriate exercise programmes to a wide range of individuals.
-This qualification also sets you up to go on to the New Zealand Certificate in Exercise (Level 5).

 Pre-screening and testing